open-lms-open-source/moodle-vagrant-box/README.md

 # Update base box

-Look for new versions of the base box on [Atlas](https://atlas.hashicorp.com/bento/boxes/ubuntu-16.04).
+Look for new versions of the base box on [Vagrant Cloud](https://app.vagrantup.com/bento/boxes/ubuntu-16.04).
 Note that in the version description, there is a dump about the versions of VirtualBox and Vagrant that were used to build the box.
 We should match those versions.